 Porthleven Food and Music Festival, 21st – 23rd April

-Porthleven Food and Music Festival attracts over 30,000 across the weekend with Porthleven being taken over.
-Porthleven is becoming well know as a food hub with many amazing restaurants on the harbourside, including Rick Stein, Amelies, Kota, Kota Kai and The Square.
+The Porthleven Food and Music Festival attracts over 30,000 across the weekend with Porthleven being taken over.
+Porthleven is becoming well known as a food hub with many amazing restaurants on the harbourside, including Rick Stein, Amelies, Kota, Kota Kai and The Square.

 Read more about the Porthleven Food and Music Festival.